Highlighted Mondays is a weekly meme originally hosted and created by Rebeca at “Books and Messy Buns”, that anyone can join.

-Since her blog is going through some changes and I really like her weekly memes, I asked for her permission to continue
+Since her blog went through some changes and I really like her weekly memes, I asked for her permission to continue with them and… here we are!

 - Pick up the book you’re currently reading (be it a physical or electronic copy)